Various iPhone Apps May Be Recording Your Screen Without Permission, ‘TechCrunch’ Warns

-A new investigative report suggests that several iPhone apps, including a number of travel apps, record users’ screens without even having to ask for permission.
+A new investigative report suggests that several iPhone apps, including a number of travel apps, record users’ screens without having to ask for permission.

 On Wednesday, TechCrunch revealed the results of an in-depth investigation, cautioning readers that numerous companies, including hotels, airlines, fashion brands, travel sites, mobile carriers, and financial institutions, “know exactly how you’re using their [iPhone] apps.”
 This means the programs could record just about every action performed on a user’s device without their knowledge and could expose sensitive customer data by accident, even if specific fields are masked for security purposes.